ccppyos/house_violence_peru_etl/README.md

 ## The Goal
 The end goal is to process violence cases data on the AWS platform and derive useful insights.
 Some key questions we can answer:

-- What is the distribution of violence types across regions?
+- What is the distribution of violence types across years?
-- How do violence cases vary by gender and age groups?
 - Which regions have the highest reported cases?
+- What's the number of actions taken by the goverment vs reported cases?

 ## The Dataset
 We process violence cases data that includes: